Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Preliminaries

-For a given frequency $\omega$, we can find the existence of the spatial pattern $\mathbf{E}(\mathbf{x})$ and $\mathbf{H}(\mathbf{x})$ through the above equations \eqref{E} and \eqref{H}.
+For a given frequency $\omega\geq 0$, we can obtain the spatial fields $\mathbf{E}(\mathbf{x})$ and $\mathbf{H}(\mathbf{x})$ through \eqref{E} and \eqref{H}.
 In fact, we only need to consider one of the above equations, since we can derive from \eqref{harm1} and \eqref{harm2} that

 \begin{remark} The two divergence equations \eqref{harm3} and \eqref{harm4} are implicitly satisfied, which can easily be seen by applying the divergence operator to equations \eqref{harm1} and \eqref{harm2}, and considering the fact that $\omega>0$.
 Hence, now we only focus on the other two of the time harmonic Maxwell equations as long as we drop those ``spurious modes" existing at $\omega=0$. \end{remark}